The U.S. Embassy in Bangui does not provide consular services at this time. Contact the U.S. Embassy in Yaounde.

 Emergencies: +(237) 22220-1500, ext.
 4531 or +(237) 22222-25-893

 See the Department of State Fact Sheet on the Central African Republic (CAR) for information on U.S. - CAR relations.

 The Central African Republic does not require visas for visits under 180 days by U.S. passport holders.
 However, not all airlines will board U.S. passport holders without a valid visa, so travelers are advised to check with their carrier.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of CAR.

 The U.S. Department of State advises against all travel to the CAR.
 Embassy Bangui cannot provide consular services to U.S. citizens in CAR at this time.
 U.S. citizens in need of assistance should contact the U.S. Embassy in Yaoundé, Cameroon.

-Spontaneous demonstrations take place in the CAR from time to time in response to world events or local developments.
+Spontaneous demonstrations take place in the CAR.
 Even demonstrations intended to be peaceful can turn confrontational and possibly escalate into violence.
-Avoid the areas of demonstrations if possible, and exercise caution within the vicinity of any demonstrations.
+Avoid demonstrations if possible.
 Stay current with media coverage of local events and be aware of your surroundings at all times.

-In the interior of the country, we receive frequent reports of armed robbery and kidnapping by highway bandits (called “coupeurs de routes” or “zaraguinas”), especially during the December to May dry season.
-Travel in the interior is strongly discouraged due to:
+In the interior of the country, there are frequent reports of armed robbery and kidnapping by criminals.
+Travel in the interior is strongly discouraged.

 Crime: Crime in Bangui is common.
 Beware of: